 Submit working drawings and design calculations for acceptance in accordance with Article 105-2 of the Standard Specifications.
-Submit working drawings showing plan views, wall profiles with required resistances, typical sections with reinforcement and connection details, aggregate locations and types, geotextile locations and details of leveling pads, panels or SRW units, coping, bin walls, slip joints, etc. If necessary, include details on working drawings for concrete barrier rail with moment slab, reinforcement splices if allowed for the chosen MSE wall system, reinforcement connected to end bent caps and obstructions extending through walls or interfering with reinforcement, leveling pads, barriers or moment slabs.
+Submit working drawings showing plan views, wall profiles with required resistances, typical sections, No. 57 stone and geotextile locations and details of footings, PRW units, etc. If necessary, include details on working drawings for cast-in-place concrete ditches, concrete barrier rail with moment slab and obstructions extending through walls or interfering with footings, barriers or moment slabs.
 Submit design calculations for each wall section with different surcharge loads, geometry or material parameters.
-At least one analysis is required for each wall section with different reinforcement lengths.
-When designing MSE walls with computer software other than MSEW, use MSEW version 3.0 with update 14.2 or later, manufactured by ADAMA Engineering, Inc. to verify the design.
-At least one MSEW analysis is required per 100 ft of wall length with at least one MSEW analysis for the wall section with the longest reinforcement.
-Submit electronic MSEW input files and PDF output files with design calculations.
+When designing precast gravity walls with computer software, a hand calculation is required for the tallest wall section.
+Provide precast gravity wall designs sealed by an engineer licensed in the state of North Carolina.